reedspool/concrete-runtime/PROJECT.md

 ### Next steps
 * read text input from STDIN
-* Read arguments from STDIN?
+* Read arguments from STDIN
 * Build a legit math problem solver
+* Implement naming
+* Parse all input into bytecode
+* Separate logging of side effects/outputs from daemon movement
+* Separate Block impl
+* Make a block registry and factory
+* Separate daemon impl
+* Make a package.json file with dependencies and description

+### Future
 * IMMUTABLES!!!
 IMMUTABLE UNIVERSES!!!!
-* Implement naming
-* Impelement pointers
-* Parse all input into bytecode?